erik404/rclone_bisync/README.md

 ## Error Handling and File Management

-- In case of synchronization errors, an error message will be displayed on the screen using Zenity.
-- Additionally, an error log will be created at `/tmp/rclone_sync_error.log`.
+- In case of synchronization errors an error log will be created at `/tmp/rclone_sync_error.log`.
 This log can be referenced for troubleshooting and analysis.
 - To prevent the synchronization process from restarting prematurely, a lock file will be created at `/tmp/rclone_sync.lock`.
 This file ensures that only one instance of the synchronization script runs at a time, avoiding potential conflicts and data corruption.
 - On fail the lock file will be removed.
 The rclone lock file will be removed after 10 minutes.
+Rclone has a recovery strategy with a hard --resync flag.

 ## Knowns issues